go101/immutable-value-proposal/README.md

 1. assert a `*.mutable` interface value to a `*.fixed` interface value.
 1. use `v` as the initial values for new declared values.

+The **basic assignment/bounding rules**:
-**A `const.*` value must be bound a value in its declaration**.
+1. **A `const.*` value must be bound a value in its declaration**.
    After the declaration, it can never be assigned any more.

-Generally, any value can be bound/assigned to a `*.fixed` value, including constants, literals, variables, and the new supported values by this propsoal, with one exception: **`*.mutable` interface values can't be assigned to `*.fixed` interface values**.
+1. Generally, any value can be bound/assigned to a `*.fixed` value, including constants, literals, variables, and the new supported values by this propsoal, with one exception: **`*.mutable` interface values can't be assigned to `*.fixed` interface values**.
 A `*.mutable` interface value can only be **immutability asserted** to a `*.fixed` interface value.
    (Please view the interface related rules section below for details.)

-Generally, `*.fixed` values can't be bound/assigned to a `*.mutable` value, with one exception:
+1. Generally, `*.fixed` values can't be bound/assigned to a `*.mutable` value, with one exception:
    `*.mutable` values of no-reference types will be viewed as be viewed as `*.fixed` values when they are used as source values in assignments.
 (Maybe function types should be also viewed as no-reference types.)

 Please note that, although a value **can't be modified through `*.fixed` values which are referencing it**, it **might be modified through other `*.mutable` values which are referencing it**.
 (Yes, this proposal doesn't solve all problems.)
 In other words, most of the rules in this proposal are enfored by compilers, not runtimes.

-The above listed rules in this section are the basic rules of this proposal.

 The section to the next will list the detailed rules for values of all kinds of types.
 Those rules are much straightforward and anticipated.
-**They are derived from the above mentioned basic rules.**
+**They are derived from the above mentioned basic assignment/bounding rules.**

 Please note, the immutability semantics in this proposal is different from the `const` semantics in C/C++.
 For example, a value declared as `var p ***int.fixed` in this proposal is